Nikhil-Kumar-Dwivedi/Zimetrics_Assessment-/README.md

 ```

 ### What was the hardest bug you faced, and how did you fix it?
 The most challenging part was handling deduplication correctly.
 Initially, records were removed even when the same product and price appeared in different countries.
 To fix this, I refined the deduplication logic to include the country field as part of the composite key.
 This ensured that only truly identical records were removed while preserving valid regional variations.
-I also validated each row carefully to ensure malformed or invalid entries did not break processing.

 ---